178 hospital workers suspended for not complying with coronavirus vaccination policy

 Meanwhile, 285 employees received a medical or religious exemption from the vaccine, and 332 employees were granted deferrals for pregnancy or other reasons, Boom said.

-The CEO in March called on Houston Methodist staffers to get vaccinated against coronavirus, saying the health system needed to set an example and protect patients.
-The policy drew attacks from conservative media and prompted legal threats, including a lawsuit from more than 100 of the system’s own staffers, led by a nurse who worked in the coronavirus unit and insisted that vaccines needed further study.
+The CEO in March called on Houston Methodist staffers to get vaccinated against the novel coronavirus, saying the health system needed to set an example and protect patients.
+The policy drew attacks from conservative media and prompted legal threats, including a lawsuit from more than 100 of the system’s staffers, led by a nurse who worked in the coronavirus unit and insisted that vaccines needed further study.

 On Monday, dozens of medical workers gathered outside a Texas hospital to protest the policy.

 “Vaxx is Venom,” read one of the signs.
-“Don’t Lose Sight of Our Rights,” read another sign held by one among dozens of supporters who rallied at the Houston Methodist Baytown Hospital in Baytown, Tex.
+“Don’t Lose Sight of Our Rights,” read another sign held by one among dozens of supporters who rallied at Houston Methodist Baytown Hospital in Baytown, Tex.

-In April, the Houston Methodist medical system began requiring vaccination for all its employees in more than a dozen of its locations across Texas, becoming the first in the nation to take such a step.
-Those who do not provide proof of vaccination by June 7 — or who had not applied by early April for an exemption based on “medical condition (including pregnancy deferment) or sincerely held religious belief” — were to face suspension without pay for two weeks, according to a hospital memo.
+Starting in April, the system began requiring vaccination for all its employees in more than a dozen of its locations across Texas, saying it was the first in the nation to take such a step.
+Those who did not provide proof of vaccination by June 7 — or who had not applied by early April for an exemption based on “medical condition (including pregnancy deferment) or sincerely held religious belief” — were to face suspension without pay for two weeks, according to a hospital memo.

 If the employees do not prove vaccination or have an exemption by June 21, they will be subject to “employment termination,” the memo said.

-Some of the employees see the order as an infringement on their rights.
+Some of the employees have said the order is an infringement on their rights.

 “No one should be forced to put something into their body if they’re not comfortable with it,” said Jennifer Bridges, a nurse who has worked for Houston Methodist for more than six years and has protested mandatory vaccination policies for months.
 Bridges was one of those who had been suspended, the Texan reported.